 Tellin’ Stories Project

-Currently turning the tables on parent-school relations in seven DC public schools and one PG County, MD public school while also developing a model for national expansion, thanks to a three year grant from the Kellogg Foundation.
+Teaching for Change’s Tellin’ Stories Project is currently turning the tables on parent-school relations in seven DC public schools while also developing a model for national expansion, thanks to support from DC area foundations and the Kellogg Foundation.

 Tellin’ Stories does not have a scripted model.
 Instead, Tellin’ Stories uses a popular education, grassroots organizing approach that is tailored to the strengths and concerns of the parents and the conditions at each school.

 Tellin’ Stories staff members have developed “signature activities” including Community Walks (parents introduce teachers to the school neighborhood), Academic Classroom Visits (parent classroom observations), Roving Readers (bilingual teams of parents read in the classrooms), and Principal Chit-Chats (structured, interactive conversations with the principal and parents.)
 Learn more.